jpresern/videoRecorder/readme.md

 # VideoRecorder

 Dead simple video recorder, written in Python.
+It works both for USB webcams or RPi cameras, like NoIR.

 Dependencies
 ------------